Karzai escapes assassination attempt

 The representative said "U.S. officials are just gathering information now to try to determine what happened on the ground.
 It is unclear."

 The official said this transfer is taking place because diplomatic security personnel specialize in issues particular to diplomats, and the security forces will be in Afghanistan in part to train Afghan diplomatic security to eventually take over the job of protecting Karzai.

-"We're not leaving," said President Bush, who was informed of the incident upon arriving in Louisville, Kentucky, to speak at a rally.
-"We want to help democracy flourish in that region."
+"We're not leaving," President Bush said in Louisville, Kentucky, where he was speaking at a rally.
+"We want to help democracy flourish in that region," Bush added.

-"The White House is looking into what happened.
+Buchan said, "The White House is looking into what happened.
 That obviously the President is relieved that President Karzai is safe.
-The two are expected to meet next week in New York at the United Nations meetings," said White House spokeswoman Claire Buchan.
+The two are expected to meet next week in New York at the United Nations meetings."

 There were no immediate claims of responsibility in the blast or the assassination attempt.

 At the end of July, officials said they thwarted an assassination attempt against Karzai.
 They said they found a car filled with explosives.

 -- CNN's Ryan Chilcote contributed to this report.